ZenithMelody/stock_Watchlist/README.md

 # 📈 Stock Watchlist Web App

 A simple and clean web app that lets users track stock prices and view short-term trends using live market data.
-Built with HTML, CSS, and JavaScript — styled with a modern UI and powered by the Alpha Vantage API.
+The chart shows the closing price of the stock.

+---

+## What Is the Closing Price?

+The closing price is the raw price/cash value of the last transacted price in a security before the market officially closes for normal trading.
+Often as a reference point used by investors to compare a stock's performance since the previous day—and closing prices are frequently used to construct line graphs depicting historical price changes over time.

 ---